 IT Support and Computer Software – Funded if it is an integral part of the proposal.
 Any grant proposal that requests computer support (hardware or software) must be reviewed by the Director of Information Technology Services and a written statement containing her/his recommendations must be included with the application.

-Audio Visual – Any proposal that calls for audio-visual equipment must be reviewed by the Director of Media Services and a written statement containing his/her recommendations must be included.
+Audio Visual – Any proposal that calls for audio-visual equipment must be reviewed by the Director of Learning Design & Digital Innovation (LDDI) and a written statement containing recommendations must be included.

 Research Assistants – Research assistants are fundable but generally not for the purpose of typing or other secretarial tasks.
 Projects employing student summer research assistants should normally first seek support from Union’s Summer Student Fellowship Program.